anyars-encarta/hotel-booking-back-end/README.md

 ### Key Features <a name="key-features"></a>

 > - Add new Hotel Rooms.
-> - Make Resrevations for Rooms
+> - Make Reservations for Rooms
+> - Update rooms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>